 Welcome to the Tutor Program

-The Tutor Program, one unit of the University of Maine’s College Success Programs, provides tutoring for UMaine students who need academic assistance in 100 and 200 level courses.
-Small group and drop-in tutoring is available at no additional cost to students.
+The Tutor Program, a unit of the University of Maine’s College Success Programs, provides tutoring for UMaine students who need academic assistance in 100 and 200 level courses.
+Small group tutoring is available at no additional cost to students.

 A staff of peer tutors is hired to work with small groups of students two times per week throughout the semester.
 Tutoring sessions are held Monday through Friday (during the day or evening) and are held over Zoom.
 Tutor groups consist of students who are in the same course and have the same instructor.
 Students learn how to conceptualize course material, sharpen reasoning and questioning skills, and utilize available resources to become stronger, interdependent learners.
 Sessions are process-oriented, learner-centered, and require the active involvement of each student.